 How to File for Reimbursement from the Flexible Spending Accounts.
-Unless the Automatic Payment Option (see below) is in effect, when you want to be reimbursed for expenses, you must submit the appropriate claim forms and supporting documentation to the provider whose name and address appears on the claim form.
+When you want to be reimbursed for expenses, you may submit the appropriate claim forms and supporting documentation to the provider whose name and address appears on the claim form.
 These forms are available from the Human Resources Department.
 This form must be accompanied by copies of bills, invoices, or other statements showing a description of the service provided, the date of service, and the amount of the expense, together with any additional documentation that may be required.
 Generally, claims are paid on a weekly basis or reasonably soon thereafter.
 Remember, an incomplete claim form increases the amount of time required to send you your reimbursement check.
+In addition, when you enroll in the Medical Expense Account, you will receive a debit card that can be used to purchase services and products that are reimbursable through your Medical Expense Account.
+The debit card can be used to pay for office visit co-payments, deductibles, non-covered services, prescription drugs, etc. Just as when you file claims manually, the full amount of your annual Medical Expense Account balance is available through the debit card.
+It is important that you keep all receipts from Medical Expense Account debit card transactions as you may be asked to submit the receipts after the transaction in order to meet IRS claim filing guidelines.
+If you are unable to provide adequate or timely substantiation as requested by the Plan, you must repay the Plan for the unsubstantiated expense.
+In addition, your usage of the card may be terminated.